 The Gymcatch event share functionality lets business admins post to the Gymcatch Newsfeed (and to other social networks, as well as email and SMS) to continually promote events to the community.
 All posts include a push and email notification, so you’ll be able to grab your customer’s attention.

 We’re all for the traditional fitness marketing campaigns and ideas – they’re well known about for good reason.
-We just think that they can be optimized with the right technology, and we built Gymcatch to do just that.
+We just think that they can be optimized with the right online booking software, and we built Gymcatch to do just that.